 the family, or they are not providing enough money to cover living

-- You are being prevented from working or studying.
+- You are being denied access to the internet, phone or

 - You have to account for how you spend your money.